The realization space of an unstable coalgebra: Moduli spaces of topological realizations

-As a consequence, the homotopy pullback of Theorem \ref{main-pullback-square}, as well as the one for the marked moduli spaces, lies canonically over $B{\rm Aut}_C(C[n])$ (naturally in $n$).
+As a consequence, the homotopy pullback of Theorem \ref{main-pullback-square-alternative}, as well as the one for the marked moduli spaces, lies over $B{\rm Aut}_C(C[n])$ naturally in $n$, where naturality in $n$ is exactly described by the commutativity of the previous square.
 By taking homotopy fibers, we obtain a homotopy pullback square as follows,